-Lisa became an author when she was twelve years old when she self-published her first book.
+Lisa self-published her first book when she was twelve years old.
 She typed the story on a manual typewriter, illustrated it with crayon and pen, sewed the binding on her mother’s sewing machine, and bound the pages between two pieces of cardboard covered in red feed-sack material with white polka dots.

 Now, Lisa is the owner of Stumptown Publishing, LLC, a small independent press founded in 2007.
 She published Two-Lane Livin’ Magazine for ten years.